censorship-no-archive/ceno1/doc/threatModel.md

 censorship.
 It is therefore a great tool for reading the news - a selection of news feeds has already been inserted and getting updated on a daily basis, accessible via the "CENO Portal".
-Nevertheless, users can anonymously request from specific nodes that have access to the uncensored Web (from now on "Bridges") to fetch a URL, prepare a bundle for it and insert it in the distributed storage, so as to be retrieved by the user that requested it.
+Nevertheless, users can anonymously request specific nodes that have access to the uncensored Web (from now on "Bridges") to fetch a URL, prepare a bundle for it and insert it in the distributed storage, so as to be retrieved by the user that requested it.
 Future requests for the same URL will be handled directly via the cache without the